AI @ Delta Air Lines

 2023 Q4

-Delta began AI experiments in pricing and reservations to optimize customer service response times and drive revenue improvements.
+Delta began experimenting with AI-driven pricing and reservations assistance to optimize customer wait times and enhance pricing strategies.

 2023 Q3